harshsennnn/DevopsAssignment/readme.md

 - ✅ Health check endpoints to ensure each service is live
 - ✅ Go & Flask microservices containerized with Docker
 - ✅ Easy one-command deployment with docker-compose

+## ADD ON - (GitHub Actions Workflow)
+This GitHub Actions CI pipeline automatically builds and tests both the Go and Python microservices on every push or pull request.
+It sets up the required environments, installs dependencies using go mod and uv, and verifies the services by running their tests.
+Finally, it builds the corresponding Docker images to catch any containerization errors early.
+This ensures code and containers stay healthy before reaching production.